 For bedrooms, we highly recommend Tom Dixon’s shimmering Copper Shades and Mirror Balls.
 Not only will these offer a delicate glow ideal for a relaxed environment, but they also become a focal point in the room, even when the light is turned off.

 Task lights are mainly used when you need additional or precise light for a particular job, such as working at a computer, sewing or reading.

 Desk lamps are a common source of functional lighting and offer a direct and intense light.
 Anglepoise desk lamps have been popular since they were invented in the 1930s.
-The moveable arm means you can direct light exactly where its needed, whilst the shade protects from an overwhelming glare.
+The movable arm means you can direct light exactly where it's needed, whilst the shade protects from an overwhelming glare.
 The Flos Goldman Desk Lamp is also a good choice as it has a dimmer switch for the optimum level of light.

-Kitchens or cooking areas are best lit via spot or wall lights as these offer a focussed and uncomplicated light.
+Kitchens or cooking areas are best lit via spot or wall lights as these offer a focused and uncomplicated light.
 They are fixed with hidden wiring and can often be twisted manually to direct the light in the preferred direction.
 We recommend the Orsjo Puck Wall Light as both light sources can act independently.
 Plus, it comes in three colours so you can match to your ideal colour scheme.

 Once you have the basics sorted, you can start to think about adding statement lighting to your interior for that ‘WOW’ factor.
 Shopping for decorative lighting can be a lot of fun as there are so many different options to choose from and if you have the key elements already in place, it shouldn’t need too much practical consideration.

 Your personal style will dictate which designs you opt for, but our collection has all bases covered.
 If you love Italian design, we highly recommend the Diesel with Foscarini collection for its drama, sophistication and surprising details.
 Check out the playful Crash and Bell Suspension Lights for shimmering elegance.